-Insurance acts as a risk transfer mechanism which reduces the financial risk to the Council.
-The Council is largely self-insured but transfers the larger risks to insurance companies by contributing premiums.
+Under normal circumstances the Council is largely self-insured but transfers the larger risks to insurance companies by contributing premiums.
 In the event of a financial loss, the Council is entitled to indemnity, subject to the terms and conditions that are in place.

-The function provides a comprehensive and professional insurance service including arranging insurance provisions and other related insurance activities as well as managing new and outstanding claims.
+The Insurance Service provides a comprehensive and professional insurance service including arranging insurance provisions and other related insurance activities as well as managing new and outstanding claims.